Best Resume Formats: A Guide for 2023

 - Students and recent graduates.

-- Professionals with less than 10 years of employment
+- Professionals with less than 10 years of employment.

 Not for:

-- Professionals with 10+ years of experience
+- Professionals with 10+ years of experience.

-Chronological Resume Format With Example
+Chronological Resume Format with an Example

 The chronological resume format, also known as the reverse-chronological resume, is the most known and most used resume format.
-It draws attention to your work experience and career advancements by listing your work history in reverse-chronological order, starting with your most recent position.
+It draws attention to your work experience and career advancements by listing your work experience in reverse-chronological order, starting with your most recent position.

-Candidates that benefit from a chronological resume format
+Candidates that benefit from a Chronological resume format

 This format works best for workers with over a decade of steady employment, particularly in the same field.

-- 10 or more years of formal work experience
+- 10 or more years of formal work experience.

-- More than a year at each job
+- More than a year at each job.

-- No gaps or breaks between jobs
+- No gaps or breaks between jobs.

-- Demonstrated career growth, like promotions or increased responsibilities
+- Demonstrated career growth, like promotions or increased responsibilities.

 Chronological format section by section

-Pros and cons of using the chronological format
+Pros and cons of using the Chronological format

 Pros